All About Character Archetypes

-Archetypes are SO important for writers, especially knowing the difference between these and stereotype … So check it out.
-Over to Pamela after tghe jump and a variety of linkage on the thorny subject of just what makes a ‘GREAT’ character ….
+Over to Pamela after the jump and a variety of linkage on the thorny subject of just what makes a ‘GREAT’ character ….
+Ready??
+Then let’s go!

 Having trouble keeping your dialogue character-driven?